 More serious cases are prosecuted in the crown court by barristers instructed by CPS staff.
 Even though every case is unique, there are general principles that apply in all cases, and crown prosecutors must make their decisions without any prejudice.
 It’s their duty to ensure that the right person is prosecuted for the right offence and that all relevant facts are given to the court.

 Crown prosecutors advise the police on matters relating to criminal cases.
-CPS caseworkers assist prosecutors in case management as well as attending court, dealing with post-court administration, assessing professional fees and liaising with witnesses and other organisations within the criminal justice system.
+CPS caseworkers assist prosecutors in:

 Why join the CPS?

-The CPS has a legal trainee scheme that recruits on same-year basis.
-The scheme is open to candidates who have completed (or are due to complete) a Legal Practice Course or Bar course.
+The CPS has a legal trainee scheme that recruits on a same-year basis.
+The scheme is open to candidates who’ve completed (or are due to complete) the Solicitors Qualifying Exam or Bar course.
 Qualified solicitors and barristers can also apply for roles.